Adding Bindings Between Properties

 For more information about the use of property bindings, see Property Binding.

-You can create bindings between objects in the Connections view.
+You can create bindings between components in Bindings.

-To bind a property of an object to the property of another object:
+To bind a property of a component to the property of another component:

-- Select the (Add) button to add a binding for the currently selected item.
-The ID is displayed in the Item column.
+- Select the (Add) button to add a binding for the currently selected component.
+The component ID is displayed in the Item column.

 - Double-click the value in the Property column to select the property to bind to a source property.

-- Double-click the value in the Source Item column to select the object whose property you want to use to determine the behavior of the target object.
+- Double-click the value in the Source Item column to select the component whose property you want to use to determine the behavior of the target component.

 - Double-click the value in the Source Property column to select the property to bind the target property to.